USGS-WiM/sparrow-eastern-us-js/UPDATING_SPARROW.md

      - If in the catchments for the phosphorus and Nitrogen have a different ID Use Search and Replace to change all the ID's that are in captial letters.  </li>
 </ol>

+## Testing your changes ##
+ In your command prompt where you installed npm and bower, run  gulp watch, this will bring up a locally hosted verision of the application, review the application to ensure the tables, map and other componets of the application work as expected.

 ## Adding the files to your repo ##
 <ol>